thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="Gestion des enregistrements DNS inversés pour vos services à l’aide de PowerShell dans le modèle de déploiement classique | Microsoft Azure" description="Gestion des enregistrements DNS inversés ou des enregistrements PTR pour vos services Azure à l’aide de PowerShell dans le modèle de déploiement classique. " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"